Liz Truss vs Rishi Sunak: Where do they stand on women’s issues?

 Separately, she has placed her focus on reforming the education sector, including widening access to top institutions, like the universities of Oxford and Cambridge, and placing less importance on predicted grades.

-Sunak and Truss have also made pledges to show they are prepared to act on violence against women and girls.
+Mr Sunak and Ms Truss have also made pledges to show they are prepared to act on violence against women and girls.

-Sunak has promised to criminalise down-blousing, while Truss said she would work to create a National Domestic Abuse Register to tackle repeat offending by abusive men.
+Mr Sunak has promised to criminalise down-blousing, while Ms Truss said she would work to create a National Domestic Abuse Register to tackle repeat offending by abusive men.

 But as the pair go head-to-head for the vote of around 160,000 party members, where do they really stand on women’s issues?
 Here’s what we’ve learned so far.